patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/dashboard/dashboard.md

 We knew details and performance were our top priority items, so we kept those up top and mainly iterated around the rest of the cards.
 Note how we changed the height of some of the cards to better fit the layout.

 Dynamic cards deserve special considerations.
 You want to avoid situations such as having a one column dynamic card expand and push down a two column card below it, creating a gap of unused space.
-We’ll explore how this might play out with ther events card in our next example.
+We’ll explore how this might play out with the events card in our next example.

 <img src="./img/dashboard-what-to-avoid.png" alt="dashboard layout with a gap" width="1680"/>

 We could solve this gap by setting the inventory card height to always match the events card.
-Another potential solution is to always have your events card at a defined height, introducing scroll for any information beyond that does not fit.
+Another potential solution is to always have your events card at a defined height, introducing scroll for any information that does not fit.
 Flexible and accommodating layouts usually provide the most effective long term solution.

 ### Step 5: Add your content and refine your layout

 Once you’ve found a couple layouts you’re comfortable with, add your actual content designs to each card and see how it affects their sizing.
-Start with the standard card templates [link] described at the start of this document.
+Start with the [standard card templates](#Standard-cards) described at the start of this document.
 You can modify these or create custom card layouts to meet your needs.
 Let’s see how we can populate each of the cards in our preliminary layout.

 #### Details card
 Recall that in Step 1, we defined the Details card as needing to display the cluster name, the provider, and the OS version.
 This can easily be accomplished by using a standard details card.